AusClimateService/npcp/reports/phase1/phase1_report.md

   CCAM,
   run by the University of Queensland and the Queensland Department of Environment and Science ([Chapman et al 2023](https://doi.org/10.1029/2023EF003548))
-- `NARCLIM-WRF`:
-  Weather Research and Forecasting (WRF) model, run by the New South Wales Australian Regional Climate Modelling (NARCLiM) project

 The observational / reference data used for the bias correction was the Australian Gridded Climate Data (AGCD) dataset